North Korea’s Kim Jong Un presides over big military parade

 The parade came a day after Kim brought his daughter, Kim Ju Ae, to visit troops to mark the anniversary as he lauded the “irresistible might” of his nuclear-armed military.

-Kim Ju Ae is believed to be 9 or 10 years old.
+Kim Ju Ae is believed to be 9 or 10 years old and his second-born child.
 Analysts say Kim’s decision to bring his daughter to public events tied to his military is to remind the world he has no intention to voluntarily surrender his nuclear weapons, which he apparently sees as the strongest guarantee of his survival and the extension of his family’s dynastic rule.